- Questions for an In-Home Care Provider

 - Frequently Asked Questions

-Learn more about the varying funding options for advanced home care services in Marietta, OH
+Learn more about the varying funding options for advanced home care services in the Marietta, OH and Parkersburg, WV areas.

 Most of the services required to age in place are considered custodial care.
 Custodial care is different than medical care.
 For this reason, payment sources are also different.
 Custodial care can be funded by current income, retirement savings, long-term care insurance, need-based state assistance programs, the VA, and/or family members paying for services or providing services themselves for free.